LVPlayground/playground/javascript/features/gang_zones/README.md

   1. They have been in-game in the past 24 months and have >1000 hours of in-game time, or,
   1. They have >1500 hours of in-game time.

-There are no exceptions for VIP members or administrators, although they naturally tend to have spent more time on Las Venturas Playground.
+There are no exceptions for VIP members or administrators.
+Although they naturally tend to have spent more time on Las Venturas Playground, this isn't per se recently.

+### How exactly are gang areas determined?

+### TODO
+  1. Update gang names when changed in-game.
+  1. Update gang colors when changed in-game.
+  1. Update gang members when an inactive one connects to the server.
+  1. Update gang members on house additions.
+  1. Update gang members on house removals.
+  1. Deal with the "gangs" feature reloading.
+  1. Deal with the "houses" feature reloading.